NextdayLenses.com’s Privacy Statement has Changed

 We may contact you with news, recommendations and other offers that we feel are relevant to you.

-You can control what communications you receive within your account and you can opt out of any marketing communications easily using the instructions contained within the message.
+Our main method of communication is via email; however you can control what communications you receive – and by which method; within your account and you can opt out of any marketing communications easily using the instructions contained within the message.

 We use your purchase and browsing history to monitor and improve our website and service.